Azzun

 Azzun (also spelled Azzoun) (عزّون, from the root word عز ′izz which means honor or esteem) is a Palestinian town in Qalqilya Governorate in the northern West Bank, located 9 kilometers east of Qalqilya and 24 kilometers south of Tulkarm.

-Azzun was established in the 17th or 18th century by the Bani Sa'b tribe.
 According to the Palestinian Central Bureau of Statistics census, Azzun had a population of 9,269 in 2017.
 The vast majority of the inhabitants are Muslim, with a very small Christian minority.

 Location

 Azzun is located 7–9 km west of Qalqiliya.
 It is bordered by Kafr Laqif and Wadi Qana to the east, Kafr Thulth to the south, An Nabi Elyas to the west, and Jayyus and Khirbet Sir to the north.

 History

-Azzun was established in the 17th or 18th century by the Bani Sa'b tribe.
+Modern Azzun was established in the 17th or 18th century by the Bani Sa'b tribe.
 The modern village is situated on a strategically advantageous strong point that overlooks a crossroads.
 Ancient findings from both the Hellenistic and Roman periods were found at the site, including the epitaph of a third-century CE Roman veteran.

 Several kilometers north of the village are a number of ancient dry stone towers.
 PEF visited in 1873 and reported six or seven such towers, the best-preserved of them had six courses standing, and part of the roof.
 The locals stated that they were ancient vineyard towers.
 The towers were surveyed by the Israel Archaeological Survey in 1967–1968, and one of them was excavated in the 1970s on behalf of the Society for the Archaeological Survey of Israel.
 The excavation uncovered Hellenistic and early Roman period pottery as well as a single ribbed fragment that may date to the Byzantine period.